 That tension — between balancing the needs of building businesses and having an impact over years and decades, as Apple has, and satisfying the demands of public capital markets that measure success in weeks and months — lies at the heart of why we are building LTSE.

-“We find ourselves as a society in a situation where it is very difficult to run a functioning public company for the long term,” Eric Ries, LTSE’s founder and CEO,recently.
+“We find ourselves as a society in a situation where it is very difficult to run a functioning public company for the long term,” Eric Ries, LTSE’s founder and CEO, told Bloomberg recently.

 To be sure, the head winds buffeting Apple do not blow solely from the canyons of Wall Street.
-In China, the ubiquity of WeChat means, as Ben Thompson noted in, “that for the day-to-day lives of Chinese there is no penalty to switching away from an iPhone.”
+In China, the ubiquity of WeChat means, as Ben Thompson noted in a post last year, “that for the day-to-day lives of Chinese there is no penalty to switching away from an iPhone.”

 Compared with rivals such as Alphabet, Apple conducts fewer of its experiments in things such as self-driving cars in plain view of investors.
-Or maybe upgrading your phone isthan it used to be.
+Or maybe upgrading your phone is less fun than it used to be.

 Still, judging from the sell-off in shares of Apple that followed the company’s announcement on Wednesday, the pressure to show growth in the short term can drag down even a company that expects to finish the year with revenue and earnings per share in its developed markets at all-time highs.